 Whether you are trying to conceive on your own or undergoing fertility treatment the two week wait can seem like an eternity.
 This is the time between suspected ovulation – or in the case of those undergoing fertility treatment, the time of insemination or transfer – and when the first pregnancy test can be taken resulting in reliable results.

 Women, especially those in treatment, find themselves hyperaware of their bodies and asking themselves “Am I pregnant?”, “What should I do about this”, or “What does that mean?” on a daily basis, increasing the difficultly of the wait.
-To help navigate the curiosity and unknowns, we gathered some question from our community, ran them by our nurse educators, and came up with answers to your most pressing two week wait questions.
+To help navigate the curiosity and unknowns, we gathered some question from our community, ran them by Dr. Connell, who sees patients in our Mechanicsburg and Lancaster offices, and came up with answers to your most pressing two week wait questions.

 Q: What is the two-week wait?

 A: It takes about two weeks from the time an embryo implants in the uterine wall to start emitting enough of the hormone hCG (human chorionic gonadotropin) to be detected by a blood test.
 This period of time is referred to as the two week wait.
 The blood test – officially called a beta hCG blood test – detects hCG and is the most accurate indication of pregnancy.
 We simply refer to the test as a “beta” because it actually measures a beta chain portion of the hCG hormone molecule.

 Q: Should I take a home pregnancy test after fertility treatment?